 - H-5 Alameda Point Public Lands for Affordable Housing.
-Maximize opportunities for additional affordable housing in the Main Street Neighborhood Specific Plan area, in the Town Center Waterfront Specific Plan area, and in the former residential buildings in the Adaptive Reuse area of Alameda Point by: - Reducing construction costs by utilizing public resources, federal and state grants, and proceeds from land sales at Alameda Point to fund infrastructure improvements for affordable housing and lessen the city's reliance on the private capital and market rate housing to fund needed infrastructure and affordable housing. - Advocating for Federal and State funding for infrastructure and housing construction for lower and moderate-income housing construction. - Supporting and providing land at no cost for affordable and mixed income home ownership projects. - Maintaining public ownership of lands use for affordable rental housing. - Supporting less costly manufactured or modular construction to reduce construction costs on public lands as Alameda Point. - H-6 Accessory Dwelling Units.
-Continue to promote, facilitate, and permit accessory dwelling units in residential neighborhoods and mixed-use areas to increase the supply of smaller, more affordable rental units within existing neighborhoods. - H-7 Permit Processing Time and Cost.
-Streamline the housing approval and construction process by: - Maximizing the use of prior environmental reviews, tiered environmental reviews, and statutory and categorical exemptions to streamline the review of housing projects and reduce entitlement costs. - Maintaining adopted Objective Design Standards to ensure consistent review and approval criteria for new residential development that is fair, objective, streamlined, clear, and consistent. - Offering ministerial review for affordable housing and housing for the homeless. - H-8 Sustainable and Resilient Housing.
-Improve the resiliency and reduce the greenhouse gas emissions from Alameda's housing stock by: - Minimizing displacement in the event of a natural disaster by identifying risks to the housing supply from natural disasters and the impacts of climate change; identifying funding and other resources to support the retrofitting of existing buildings to improve resilience and minimize risks; and planning for emergency housing needs that will result from disasters and climate events and post-disaster housing recovery that ensures an equitable response that considers the needs of Alameda's most vulnerable communities. - Providing incentives and promote flexibility for the conversion of existing structures to provide new housing and reduce the greenhouse gas emissions resulting from demolition and new construction.
+Maximize opportunities for additional affordable housing in the Main Street Neighborhood Specific Plan area, in the Town Center Waterfront Specific Plan area, and in the former residential buildings in the Adaptive Reuse area of Alameda Point by: - Reducing construction costs by utilizing public resources, federal and state grants, and proceeds from land sales at Alameda Point to fund infrastructure improvements for affordable housing and lessen the city's reliance on the private capital and market rate housing to fund needed infrastructure and affordable housing. - Advocating for Federal and State funding for infrastructure and housing construction for lower and moderate-income housing construction. - Supporting and providing land at no cost for affordable and mixed income home ownership projects. - Maintaining public ownership of lands use for mixed income and affordable rental housing. - Supporting less costly manufactured or modular construction to reduce construction costs on public lands as Alameda Point. - H-6 Accessory Dwelling Units.
+Continue to promote, facilitate, and permit accessory dwelling units in residential neighborhoods and mixed-use areas to increase the supply of smaller, more affordable rental units within existing neighborhoods. - H-7 Sites included in Multiple Housing Cycles.
+The City shall allow housing developments with at least 20 percent affordable housing by right on lower-income housing sites that have been counted in previous housing element cycles, consistent with Government Code Section 65583.2(c). - H-7H-8 Permit Processing Time and Cost.
+Streamline the housing approval and construction process by: - Maximizing the use of prior environmental reviews, tiered environmental reviews, and statutory and categorical exemptions to streamline the review of housing projects and reduce entitlement costs. - Maintaining adopted Objective Design Review Standards to ensure consistent review and approval criteria for new residential development that is fair, objective, streamlined, clear, and consistent. - Offering ministerial review for affordable housing and housing for the homeless. - H-8H-9 Sustainable and Resilient Housing.
+Improve the resiliency and reduce the greenhouse gas emissions from Alameda's housing stock by: - Minimizing displacement in the event of a natural disaster by identifying risks to the housing supply from natural disasters and the impacts of climate change; identifying funding and other resources to support the retrofitting of existing buildings to improve resilience and minimize risks; and planning for emergency housing needs that will result from disasters and climate events and post-disaster housing recovery that ensures an equitable response that considers the needs of Alameda's most vulnerable communities.

-- Providing streamlined review, incentives, and flexibility for residential buildings that promote energy and resource conservation, particularly those that exceed existing green building standards. - Continuing to offer residential customer energy conservation services, including but not limited to a weatherization cash grant program, a rebate program for energy efficient lights, a meter lending program, a rebate program for EnergyStar refrigerators, a second refrigerator pickup program, free energy audits, and an Energy Assistance Program to help low-income residents reduce their energy use. - Continuing to support rooftop solar and other local renewable energy improvements to lower energy use and costs for housing. - Providing materials and education to property owners, tenants, and homebuilders regarding environmentally sustainable residential development practices.
+- Providing incentives and promote flexibility for the conversion of existing structures to provide new housing and reduce the greenhouse gas emissions resulting from demolition and new construction. - Providing streamlined review, incentives, and flexibility for residential buildings that promote energy and resource conservation, particularly those that exceed existing green building standards. - Continuing to offer residential customer energy conservation services, including but not limited to a weatherization cash grant program, a rebate program for energy efficient lights, a meter lending program, a rebate program for EnergyStar refrigerators, a second refrigerator pickup program, free energy audits, and an Energy Assistance Program to help low-income residents reduce their energy use. - Continuing to support rooftop solar and other local renewable energy improvements to lower energy use and costs for housing. - Providing materials and education to property owners, tenants, and homebuilders regarding environmentally sustainable residential development practices.